blackironhack/2016-Purdue-Ironhack-Tutorials/README.md

 #2016 Purdue Ironhack Tutorials

-Welcome to Purdue Ironhack!
+Welcome to BlackIronhack!
 This pages aims to introduce you to various technologies that will be required as part of this programming challenge.

 ### HTML